akoidan/pychat/README.md

  3. `python manage.py runserver 0.0.0.0:80000`

 #TODO
 user profile, no selectable navbar add chat rooms, implement smiles, Add all users to right panel in the current room.
-Fix wrong type on messages.